jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 where $B_i \subseteq A$.
 \end{example}

-## Adjunctions give rise to Monads
+## Adjunctions give rise to monads

 Let $(F, G, \eta, \epsilon)$ be a unit-counit adjunction.
 We have a functor:
 $$T \equiv GF: \mathcal{C} \to \mathcal{C}.$$